Functions¶

-The simplest unit of code that can be exposed to Python from C++ is a function. libpy supports automatically converting C++ functions into Python functions by adapting the parameter types and return type.
+libpy supports automatically converting C++ functions into Python functions by adapting the parameter types and return type.

-libpy uses py::autofunction() to convert a C++ function into a Python function definition 1.
 The result of py::autofunction() can be attached to a Python module object and made available to Python.

-A Simple C++ Function
+A Simple C++ Function¶

 Let’s start by writing a simple C++ function to expose to Python: